kktjs/create-kkt/README.md

 ### Command Help

 Below is a help of commands you might find useful.
+The example download is from https://kktjs.github.io/zip/

 ```bash
 Usage: create-kkt <app-name> [options] [--help|h]